 Simone Betz, the heart and soul behind ROVA Design, is a fine arts photographer specialising in digital and analogue surreal portraiture.

 Philosophically, Simone approaches her work through the Buddhist concept that all life is in a state of flux—even something seemingly motionless is in a state of change.
-The stillness in each of Simone’s pieces show a deeper movement of inner life.
+The stillness in each of Simone’s pieces shows a deeper movement of inner life.

 Tell us a little bit about how you first got into photography.